stephenberry/glaze/README.md

 ## Version

-Glaze also always a version to be specified for types.
 By default all types get a version of `0.0.1`.
-The version tag allows the user to intentionally break API compatibility for a type for changes that would not be caught by the compile time type checking.
+The version tag allows the user to intentionally break API compatibility for a type when making changes that would not be caught by the compile time type checking.

 ```c++
 template <>